Dundalk: Railway

-Dundalk is the first station on the southern side of the border along the Belfast–Dublin line.
+Dundalk is the closest station to the border on the southern side along the Belfast–Dublin line.
 The first railway links arrived when the Dundalk and Enniskillen Railway opened a line from Quay Street to Castleblayney in 1849, and by 1860 the company operated a route northwest to Derry.
-The line to Quay Street was extended to Newry and Greenore by the Dundalk, Newry and Greenore Railway, owned by the London and North Western Railway, who operated a hotel in Greenore and from where a ferry service operated to Holyhead.
-It was opened between Greenore and Dundalk in 1873, and extended to Newry in 1876.
+The line to Quay Street was later extended to Newry and Greenore by the Dundalk, Newry and Greenore Railway.

 Also in 1849, the Dublin and Belfast Junction Railway opened its first station in Dundalk.
 Following a series of mergers, both the Dublin and Belfast and Dundalk and Enniskillen lines were incorporated into the Great Northern Railway (Ireland) in 1876.
 After partition, the G.N.R. had a border running through its network, with lines crisscrossing it several times, and the Northern Ireland government wanted to close many of the lines in favour of bus transport.
 By the 1950s, the G.N.R. company had ceased to be profitable and Dundalk saw its secondary routes closed—first the line to Greenore and Newry in 1951, and then the line to Derry in 1957.
 The G.N.R. was nationalised on both sides of the border in 1953, and the company was finally dissolved in 1958.
-The closure of the G.N.R. left Dundalk with only one operational line—the Dublin–Belfast "Enterprise" service (as well as Commuter services to and from Dublin).
+The closure of the G.N.R. left Dundalk with only one operational line—the Dublin–Belfast "Enterprise" service (as well as commuter services to and from Dublin).

 The G.N.R. built the current Dundalk railway station in 1894.
-It was renamed Clarke Station in 1966, in commemoration of Tom Clarke, one of the executed leaders of the Easter Rising of 1916.
+It was renamed Clarke Station in 1966, in commemoration of Tom Clarke, one of the executed leaders of the Easter Rising.
 It houses a small museum in the old first-class waiting room, and has been called, "the finest station on the main Dublin–Belfast line".
 It was used as a filming location for the Walt Disney Pictures film, Disenchanted in May 2021.

 Bus

 Dundalk's Bus Station is operated by Bus Éireann and is located on the Long Walk near the town centre.
 The company runs a town service—Route 174.
-The company also operates routes from Dundalk to Dublin, Galway, Newry, Clones, Cavan, and towns in between.
+It also operates routes from Dundalk to Dublin, Galway, Newry, Clones, Cavan, and towns in between.

 The Dundalk-Blackrock route was one of very few bus routes not compulsorily purchased by CIÉ under the Transport Acts of 1932 and 1933.
 It has been operated by Halpenny Travel since 1920.